alexnuijten/loggerutil/README.md

 # Why is the datatype for the return variable not generated?
 see -[Why is the signature of the Procedure/Function missing?](#why-is-the-signature-of-the-procedurefunction-missing)

+# Can I generate a template based on a procedure in another schema?
+As long as you can describe the procedure you can generate a template for it.

 # Why are my empty lines removed from the template?
 Mainly because I don't like empty lines in source code, it just makes the text longer and I don't like scrolling.